(I may earn a small commission on the products linked to in this post.)

 It took me 1 year to build up to a strong dose.
-You might be thinking “that’s too long”, but if your allergies were as bad as mine it’s worth the wait – your health will improve.
+You might be thinking “that’s too long”, but if your allergies were as bad as mine it’s worth the wait.
+Slow and steady your health will likely improve.

 The second phase of the allergy shots is the maintenance phase.
 As the name suggests, you will maintain the strength of shot for a long period of time.

-One of the good things about the maintenance phase is the shots are spread out further – sometimes weekly or biweekly or even monthly depending on your improvement.
+One of the good things about the maintenance phase is the shots are spread out further, sometimes weekly, biweekly, or even monthly depending on your improvement.

 During the maintenance phase your doctor might retest you to find stubborn allergens and then readjust the dose.
 My dose has recently been readjusted so I am taking my shots closer together for added improvement.